MarkoBorojevic/MarkoBorojevic/README.md

 Web Development
 ----------------
 I've been learning web development for 2+ years.
-I've become pretty confident with JavaScript and back-end development, but I still have a way to go with front-end.
+I've become pretty confident with JavaScript and many backend tools, but I still have a way to go with front-end.

 One of my current projects is my [Personal website](https://markoborojevic.com)